We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Crete flights can be made cheaper if you choose a flight in the evening.
-Booking a flight in the afternoon will likely mean higher prices.
+Crete flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight at midday will likely mean higher prices.

 How long is the flight to Crete?